This article was updated on the 14th of August 2023 for clarity and to improve text readability.

 If you’re wondering what to serve with your omelet, you’ve come to the right place.
 In this article, I list 39 of the most popular side dishes for omelets.

 In a rush?
 Here’s the short answer.

 The best dishes to serve with omelets are sausage potato hash, bacon fried rice, smoked salmon pinwheels, and Greek spinach waffles.
-Try lemon arugula salad, roasted cherry tomatoes, and sauteed mushrooms for healthier options.
+Try lemon arugula salad, roasted cherry tomatoes, and sauteed mushrooms for veggie options.
 If you’re making a sweet omelet, serve granola and stewed berries.

 Ready?
 Let’s jump right in.